 Counting Days of Unemployment

-The new regulations on Optional Practical Training published by the Department of Homeland Security on April 8, 2008 have raised many questions, and a particular area of concern is the requirement that students must now count days of unemployment while on Optional Practical Training, effective with the start date of their EAD card (or April 8, 2008, whichever comes first).
-The following information comes from policy guidance recently published by the Department of Homeland Security.
+The new regulations on Optional Practical Training (OPT) published by the Department of Homeland Security on April 8, 2008, require that students must count days of unemployment while on OPT, effective with the start date of their Employment Authorization Document (EAD) card (or April 8, 2008, whichever comes first).

 Each day during the authorized period of OPT that the student does not have qualifying employment counts as a day of unemployment.

-If a student whose approved period of OPT has started then travels outside of the United States while unemployed, the time spent outside the United States will count as unemployment against the 90 days for OPT and 120 days for 17th Month Extension of OPT limits.
+If a student whose approved period of OPT has started then travels outside of the United States while unemployed, the time spent outside the United States will count as unemployment against the 90 days for OPT and 120 days for 17-Month Extension of OPT limits.

 If a student travels while employed either during a period of leave authorized by an employer or as part of their employment, the time spent outside the United States will not count as unemployment.